SuicidalToaster/prometheus_file_exporter/README.md

 ### Flags

---observe <path to observed dir> -- sets directory path which should be monitored for file count --exclude <path to excluded dir> -- works with --observe.
+--observe <path to observed dir> -- sets directory path which should be monitored for file count

+--exclude <path to excluded dir> -- works with --observe.
 If path given in --observe contains path given in --exclude then that path is being ignored in file_count.

---port -- Configures listening port for exporter
+--port -- Configures listening port for exporter.
+Defaults to 9111

 ### Example
 Example with given tree: